 Today and Tomorrow

 Travelling the Rideau, it is easy to appreciate the history of the region.
-Travellers entering through the City of Kingston, with it's marvellous stone architecture, are instantly transported to an earlier era.
-In much of the "old city" it is easy to visualise horse drawn carriages clattering down the street, with a host of pedestrians, the women in long dresses, the men dressed neatly in long jackets, all sporting hats.
+Travellers entering through the City of Kingston, with its marvelous stone architecture, are instantly transported to an earlier era.
+In much of the "old city" it is easy to visualize horse drawn carriages clattering down the street, with a host of pedestrians, the women in long dresses, the men dressed neatly in long jackets, all sporting hats.

 The first European settlers, arriving here over 200 years ago, would be amazed at the changes that have taken place along the Rideau.
 However, they would also recognize the roots that they put down so many years ago.
 The Rideau region has maintained its rural charm and tradition while at the same time providing all the modern amenities we are accustomed to today.

 The greatest change in the region has taken place at the far end of the Rideau, in the City of Ottawa.
 Two hundred years ago, Ottawa was a wilderness with no human habitation.
-Now, it is a vital, bustling city, Canada's National Capital, and in addition to being a government town, it is the centre of Canada's high tech industries, and has been dubbed by some "Silicon Valley of the North".
+Now, it is a vital, bustling city, Canada's national capital.
 It has a charm and an ambience rivalled by few other North American cities.
-The Rideau Canal takes the visitor to the very heart of this beautiful city, with the final flight of 8 locks framed by the architectural beauty of Canada's Parliament Buildings and the majestic Chateau Laurier Hotel.
+The Rideau Canal takes the visitor through the very heart of this beautiful city, with the final flight of 8 locks framed on one side by the architectural beauty of Canada's Parliament Buildings and on the other side by the majestic Chateau Laurier Hotel.